syncfusion-content/winui-docs/winui/ComboBox/Overview.md

 ---
 layout: post
 title: About WinUI ComboBox control | Syncfusion
-description: Learn here all about introduction of Syncfusion WinUI ComboBox(multiselect combobox) control, its features, and more.
+description: Learn here all about introduction of Syncfusion WinUI ComboBox (multi-select ComboBox) control, its features, and more.
 platform: winui
 control: SfComboBox
 documentation: ug